 NOTE: Expiration of IRB approval in itself is not promptly reportable, but conduct of research activities after expiration is reportable.

-- Adverse event (either locally or at an external site) assessed by the principal investigator (PI) as (1) unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the study-related documents, and (b) the characteristics of the subject population being studied, (2) related or possibly related to study participation, AND (3) suggests that the research places subject(s) or others at greater risk of harm than was previously known.
+- Any incidents or events, including, but not limited to adverse event (either locally or at an external site) assessed by the principal investigator (PI) as (1) unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the study-related documents, and (b) the characteristics of the subject population being studied, (2) related or possibly related to study participation, AND (3) suggests that the research places subject(s) or others at greater risk of harm than was previously known.

 - Unanticipated adverse device effects.